Course overview

 For further detailed entry requirements for this course please visit www.ucas.com.

-The selection process includes shortlisting of your application which if successful you will be invited for an interview.
+The selection process includes shortlisting of your application which, if successful, will result in you being invited for an interview.

 Shortlisting criteria